MUDDY'S

 FIRST HOUSE

-This historical Chicago Landmark at 4339 South Lake Park Avenue belonged to McKinley Morganfield, known professionally as Muddy Waters – the father of modern Chicago blues.
-It was the first house he had ever purchased.
-When the blues legend moved to Chicago from the South, it became a home away from home.
-It soon turned into a gathering place for Muddy, other blues musicians, and entertainers.
-They would host jam sessions in the basement, creating music that we all enjoy to this day.
+Located at 4339 South Lake Park Avenue, this historic Chicago Landmark was once the home of McKinley Morganfield—better known as Muddy Waters, the legendary father of modern Chicago blues.
+It was the first house he ever purchased, and when he moved to Chicago from the South, it quickly became more than just a residence—it was a sanctuary and a creative hub.
+The home soon transformed into a vibrant gathering place for Muddy and fellow blues musicians, where impromptu jam sessions in the basement gave birth to the electrified Chicago blues sound that continues to influence music today.

 How You Can Help